 Drawing a national bird well comes down to three things: knowing exactly which bird you mean, studying its specific field marks before you pick up a pencil, and following a shape-first workflow instead of jumping straight to feathers.
 Once you have those locked in, any national bird, whether it's India's peacock, Nepal's Himalayan monal, Bangladesh's magpie-robin, or Pakistan's chukar, becomes a manageable drawing project even for beginners.
+Banglapedia states that the blank" rel="noopener noreferrer">magpie-robin (Oriental magpie-robin or doyel; Copsychus saularis) has been designated as the national bird of Bangladesh.
 If you want a more focused guide for India specifically, see how to draw national bird of india as an adjacent option before you start your final details.

 How to Draw a National Bird Step by Step for Beginners